nansencenter/nextsim/modules/enkf/perturbation/README.md

 __28.11.18__

-- an main cpp  gen_pseudo_fields.cpp is added and complied with the fortran object
+- an main cpp  gen_pseudo_fields.cpp is added and compiled with the fortran object

 - it will probably be called in checkReloadDatasets in finiteelement.cpp or loadDataset in externaldata.cpp